• Skip to content

 • irritability and anger

-• mental health issues like childhood depression, teenage depression, childhood anxiety or teenage anxiety.
+• mental health conditions like depression or anxiety.

 You, your partner and your other children might also have some of these daytime problems.